-In addition to IV 3 in the main text, the restrictions of distribution/consumption can be cancelled if it can be judged that the log-grown mushrooms exceeding the maximum limits for radioactive cesium are not produced, based on the implementation of the cultivation management for mitigating the effects of the radionuclides under the tutelage of the local governments etc.
+In addition to IV 3 in the main text, the restrictions on distribution/consumption can be cancelled if it can be judged that the log-grown mushrooms exceeding the maximum limits for radioactive cesium are not produced, based on the implementation of the cultivation management for mitigating the effects of the radionuclides under the tutelage of the local governments etc.

-And, as a general rule, when the cancellation is applied in certain areas, inspections are conducted in multiple places per farm where the cultivation management is conducted.
-The inspection places are set up by considering the year and places where the bed log was logged, the size of production, and others.
+And, as a general rule, when the cancellation is applied in certain areas, inspections are conducted in farm where the cultivation management is conducted.
+The inspection is conducted per lot unit which is set up by considering the year and places where the bed log was logged, the size of production, and others.